• Skip to primary navigation

 Did you know that ice cream can be a healthy superfood?
 If it is made out of good quality and nutrient-dense ingredients, how could it not be healthy?

 This goes for desserts, meals, drinks, and any individual ingredients as well.
-If it is good quality, nutrient-dense, and bioavailable, then it is good for you.
+If it is good quality, nutrient-dense, bioavailable, and prepared properly, then it is good for you.

 (Bioavailability means that it is easy for your body to process and use.)